konnir/open_ai_clip_tests/README.md

-# A clip implmentaiton or image / text to embeddings
+# A clip implmentaiton of image / text to embeddings

 ## General:
-An open ai clip model implmenatation to get vectors from varios clip models.
+* An open ai clip model implmenatation to get vectors from varios clip models.
+* Can work with any clip model.
+* When running a docker choose your model and it will be downloaded at start (this is a demo to show use of many clip models)

 ## Uses cases:
 Rest API is provided to: